section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 Notice the allowed redirect URLs part.
 These URLs should be similar to those we will set up for the application in the Google cloud console.

-For authentication, we will implement Google, so we also need the `ModelBackend` to log into the admin panel.
+We will implement Google for the authentication, so we also need the `ModelBackend` to log into the admin panel.

-Then we set up settings for `SOCIAL_AUTH_GOOGLE_OAUTH2_KEY`, `SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET`.
+Then, we set up settings for `SOCIAL_AUTH_GOOGLE_OAUTH2_KEY`, `SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET`.

-Now we need to configure some URLs to make the backend application work.
+Now we need to configure URLs to make the backend application work.

 Edit `backend/urls.py` file as follows: